 Follow these steps to turn a cup of dry quinoa into 3 cups of cooked quinoa!

-Step 2: Cooking your quinoa.
-Once you rinse and drain your quinoa, add it to a cooking pot and then add filtered water to it*.
-Bring to a boil and then reduce the heat once the quinoa is boiling.
-Let it simmer with the lid on for around 7-8 more minutes.
+Once you rinse and drain the quinoa, add it to a cooking pot and then add filtered water to it*.
+Bring to a boil and then reduce the heat once boiling.
+Let simmer with the lid on for around 7-8 more minutes.

 *You could also add salt or other ingredients to your quinoa, but I like to keep mine neutral in order to use it in sweet and savory dishes.